IntelligentDDS/ChangeRCA/README.md

 Enter `ChangeRCA` content by `cd ChangeRCA`

-`python -m pip install -r requirements.txt` to install the dependency for ChangeRCA
+`python3 -m pip install -r requirements.txt` to install the dependency for ChangeRCA

 ### Running
 ```